Sassari

 Weather

-Sassari experiences a Mediterranean climate with hot, dry summers and mild, wet winters.
-The average temperatures range from 10°C (50°F) in winter to 31°C (88°F) in summer.
-Rainfall is highest in the winter months, while humidity levels are moderate throughout the year.
+Sassari enjoys a Mediterranean climate with hot, dry summers and mild, wet winters.
+Summer temperatures range from 25°C to 32°C, with low rainfall and moderate humidity.
+Winter temperatures average around 7°C to 14°C, with occasional rainfall.
 Air quality is generally good in Sassari.

 Language